 Each of these options have pros and cons and what works for one state may not be the right fit for another.
 Choosing the right solution and the right partner to implement it are critical to a successful digitization of child welfare systems and process.

 Based on our experience with the implementation of large scale digital transformation programs for public sector and commercial clients, we recommend that states consider the following characteristics to identify the right child welfare information solution and how it can be implemented successfully.
-These characteristics correspond to the 3 dimensions of the Design Thinking approach – desirability, viability and feasibility.

-User experience (Desirability)
+User Experience (Desirability)

 User experience is of paramount importance in digital transformation.
 Citizens expectations are being shaped by their experiences with organizations in financial, retail and high-technology sector.
 From ordering a cab through an app, paying bills with just a swipe, ordering food or depositing checks without going to bank, digitization is pervasive.
 Agency staff and constituents (affected families) expect the same level of experience when it comes to interactions with child welfare applications.
 Here are some factors agencies should consider when evaluating a solution for its user experience (desirability):

 - Modern and intuitive user interface: The system should navigate the user through the workflow and functionalities and not the other way round.
 It should be easy to learn with adequate contextual help, and have ability to save in-progress work.
 An intuitive system (easy to use and easy to learn) also simplifies change management during the new system roll-out and enables faster onboarding of new staff.

 - No duplication of data entry: Any data / information entered once should be pre-populated at all places where it is required, especially in forms and notices.

 - Real-time integration: The system should ensure that the data from interfacing systems is available at the time a case is processed and/or when a key decision needs to be made.
 It should also allow routing of tasks and workflows in a cross-functional setting.
 For example, integration with court systems.